The strait and narrow: using columns in Word

 If you want to be able to enter some text in one column, then text in another column aligned with it, then text in the first column again, then the second (and possibly a third, fourth, or more), and if the text in each column must be able to wrap to the next line, then what you want is a table.
 A table allows you to align text vertically as well as horizontally.
 Whenever you need to “synch” the columns, you begin a new row.

-Table columns are especially good for things like opera scores, where you need the text in the original score and the translation to line up with each other vertically.
+Table columns are especially good for things like opera librettos, where you need the text in the original libretto and the translation to line up with each other vertically.

 Text box columns